thisisbliss/auto_backup_drupal_config/README.md

 ```

 ### Update platform.app.yaml to run the backup script
-Add a mount for a cleaner way to backup and download backups.
+Add a mount for a cleaner way to download backups.
 ```
 mounts:
     '/drupal_config_backups':